Modern commentary on 'Vaisesika Sūtras' of sage Kanāda

 So 'Dharma' is that principle which works for the benevolence of the universe.
 Clarifying the intentionality of 'Dharma' as a benevolent force, sage Kanāda upfront rejects the possibility of all non-theistic interpretations of these aphorisms.
 He further explains that the true understanding of 'Dharma' can be derived solely from valid and authentic scriptural statements ('pramānas'), i.e. the Vedas, which are reliable sources of knowledge[1.1.3].

 The word 'padartha' literally translates to 'meaning of a word' (pada-artha), i.e. concepts.
-It is better for us the stick to this literal interpretation, 'concepts'.
+It is better for us to stick to this literal interpretation, 'concepts'.
 It is much later, the term got the general meaning 'substance'.
 The various concepts are born from the principles of 'Dharma'.
 The basis of identifying the various concepts is based on the special properties they possess.
 These concepts are analyzed by identifying the underlying common and differentiated properties.
 Here, we use the concept of collection or set theory to examine the properties of various principles, employing union and intersection operations of the sets to separate and categorize them.
 Based on the common and differentiated properties following six novel concepts are identified:

 - Dravya - Entities who have the potential to flow